 Venture Round in 2007

-Photop Technologies, Inc. specializes in the design, integration, and manufacturing of photonics.
-The company produces a range of products, including devices and modules for fiber optic communication, various types of diode laser systems, and components for instrumental, telecom, and laser optics.
-It also manufactures nonlinear optical and compound semiconductor crystals.
-In addition to its product offerings, Photop Technologies provides photonics manufacturing services that encompass the foundry of optical components, module assembly, and both active and passive component integration.
-The company operates facilities in Sunnyvale and Chatsworth, California; Traunstein, Germany; Gyeonggi-Do, Korea; and Shanghai, China.
-Founded in 2003, Photop Technologies is headquartered in Fuzhou, China, with an additional office in Sunnyvale, California.
+Photop Technologies, Inc. specializes in the design, integration, and manufacturing of photonic devices and systems.
+The company's product offerings encompass a wide range of applications, including components and modules for fiber optic communication, as well as various types of diode laser pumped lasers—specifically in green and infrared wavelengths.
+Additionally, Photop produces instrumental, telecom, and laser optics, along with nonlinear optical and compound semiconductor crystals.
+Their expertise extends to optics components suited for the optics instrument, telecom, and laser industries, and they provide photonics manufacturing services such as contract manufacturing, optical component foundry services, and module assembly.
+Founded in 2003 and headquartered in Fuzhou, China, Photop operates facilities in Sunnyvale and Chatsworth, California; Traunstein, Germany; Gyeonggi-Do, Korea; and Shanghai, China.

 Aquest Systems